eclipse-volttron/eclipse-volttron.github.io/content/Developers.md

 Eclipse VOLTTRON development is directed by the needs of the community and stakeholders.
 Feature requests and bug reports should be entered as a Git issue.
 This notifies the development team and allows others to comment as well.

 **Contact Us**</br>
-If you have any questions, please don’t hesitate to contact the Eclipse VOLTTRON team at <volttron@pnnl.gov>, and the wider community through the resources listed above.
-We look forward to working with you and are excited by the possibilities this technology can achieve.
+If you have any questions, contact the Eclipse VOLTTRON team at <volttron@pnnl.gov>.
+W e look forward to working with you and are excited by the possibilities this technology can achieve.